LanzDeGuzman/Real-Time-Additive-Manufacturing-FDM-Printer-Vision-Based-Fault-Detection-System/README.md

 ## Training the Dataset
 In training the detection model, Google Collab, a cloud-based environment, was used.
 Using YOLOv4-Tiny’s darknet architecture, cfg, weights, and name files of the trained model were generated after 10000 iterations.

-Google Collab Training Notebook: https://colab.research.google.com/drive/1Qf0HmtpIOLA8eBm2M-YmHd4b_GGjd-be?usp=sharing ** Data Set Created is already attached to the notebook, can also be used to train other darknet based detection models
+- Google Collab Training Notebook: https://colab.research.google.com/drive/1Qf0HmtpIOLA8eBm2M-YmHd4b_GGjd-be?usp=sharing
+**Dataset used is already attached to the notebook, can also be used to train other darknet based detection models.

 #### YOLOv4 Tiny Training Results